-Freshman English 2 (11, 12) - CRS 082T
+reshman English 2 (11, 12) - CRS 082T

-P-Tech - In this second course in the sequence, students learn to read critically, to organize supporting details, and to develop coherent oral and written arguments.
+This course taken for 3 college credits P-Tech - In this second course in the sequence, students learn to read critically, to organize supporting details, and to develop coherent oral and written arguments.
 Fiction, drama and poetry are used as common texts.
 An analytical research paper is required.

-Prerequisites: A grade of C or better in Freshman English 1
+rerequisites: A grade of C or better in Freshman English 1